1 Hour + 1 Mess = 5 Crock Pot Meals!

 (Feel free to double the sauce if you like extra sauce)

 Add all the ingredients to a freezer bag.
 Cook 3-4 hours on high or 5-6 hours on low.
-We like to eat this with mashed potatoes and a veggie.
+Optional sesame seeds for garnish.
+We like to eat this an assortment of veggies.

 Teriyaki Pork Chops